The Psychological Importance of Personalization of Space: Can We Make Hotel Rooms More Personalized?

 Digital Personalization

 Advances in technology offer exciting possibilities for personalizing hotel rooms.
 Smart room systems can be integrated into the hotel design to allow guests to control various aspects of their environment, such as lighting, temperature, and entertainment options.
-This digital personalization not only enhances comfort but also aligns with the concept of biophilic design, which emphasizes the importance of creating environments that cater to human needs for nature, comfort, and connectivity (Kellert et al., 2008).
+This digital personalization enhances comfort and aligns with the biophilic design concept, which emphasizes the importance of creating environments that cater to human needs for nature, comfort, and connectivity (Kellert et al., 2008).

 Pre-Arrival Customization